 The rate of change is also monitored.
 Slow rates of change typical of environmental drift are tracked and automatically compensated for.
-If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than $\pm 25\%$, the channel will immediately enter the programmed Fail-Safe or Fail-Secure mode of operation.
-Fail-Safe operation generates a continuous call output in the Presence Mode or Pulse Mode.
+If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than $\pm 25\%$, the channel will immediately enter the programmed Fail-Safe operation generates a continuous call output in the Presence Mode or Pulse Mode.
 Fail-Secure operation does not generate a call during the loop failure.
-In both modes of operation, the Detect / Fail LED will turn ON (red) or flash (red) at a one Hz rate and remain ON or continue flashing as long as the loop failure condition exists.
-If the loop self-heals, the channel will resume operation in a normal manner; except the Detect / Fail LED will begin to flash at a rate of three red flashes per second, thus providing an alert of a prior Loop Fail condition.
+In both modes of operation, the Detect / Fail LED will turn ON (red) or flash (red) at a one Hz rate and remain on or continue flashing for as long as the loop failure.
+If the loop self-heals, the channel will resume operation in a normal manner; except the Detect / Fail LED will begin to flash a rate of three red flashes per second, thus providing an alert of a prior Loop Fail condition.
 The Detect / Fail LED will continue indicating the last loop failure condition until the detector is manually reset or power is removed.